RiceDope/Multi-Clipboard/README.md

 ```
 git clone https://github.com/RiceDope/Multi-Clipboard.git
 ```
-*If this doesn't work for any reason please let me know*

 # Other info
 - Any issues please let me know im happy to look to fix